How To Set Up a Limited Liability Company (LLC)

 Send your Articles of Organization form to the Secretary of State in addition to the required LLC filing fee.
 Fees range from $40 to $900, depending on the state.

 Caution: Some states may have a corporate tax and/or annual fee, which is separate from the LLC filing fee.
-For example, California charges an annual limited liability tax of $800, and New York charges annual of $100 per member with a minimum fee of $500 and a maximum of $25,000 (Single Member LLC only pays $100 annually).
+For example, California charges an annual limited liability tax of $800, and New York charges an annual fee of $100 per member with a minimum fee of $500 and a maximum of $25,000 (Single Member LLC only pays $100 annually).

 Tips Regarding Limited Liability Company (LLC)